choulab/lab-website/content/handbook/setup.md

 - **Presentation** notes: this includes notes you take at conference presentations
 - **Ideas**: any time you have an idea, for example that stemmed from your research activities, such as follow up projects, new research questions, or ideas on how to solve a bottleneck, write them down so you can articulate them and discuss with Leo or other people later!

 You should have **one notebook per project**.
-You should also create a `tag` for each of the items listed above.
-Everytime you jot down something, categorize them by tag.
+Create a `tag` for each of the items listed above and tag your notes.
 This will help you find the note later on (what good is a notebook if you can't ever find anything?).
 Get into the habit of writing down something every week, or even every day.
 Share your project notebook with all project members (including Leo!)

 > Get into the habit of documenting all of your thoughts on paper! **Remember, the only thing between messing things around and science is writing things down!**